By: Ashley Luckee Lead Copywriter at Total Life Changes

 4. Amp up your sleep with a detox!

-If you need help sleeping and want to detox as well, you can try ProZ.
+If you need help getting more restful sleep and want to detox as well, you can try ProZ.
 This two-pill combination will help you detox, increase your gut health, and get better sleep using natural ingredients!